4 reviews

 22 KM

-Today is the last leg of your journey in Portugal as you make your way from the valley of the river Coura through rolling countryside.
-Today is a peaceful one as you make your way through this sparsely populated region on ancient cobbled tracks, first to the pretty village of Fontoura with its quaint church, and on to Valenca marking the end of your route in Portugal.
-This border town dates back to the 13th century and has been a safe crossing point for pilgrims who wear the scallop shell of St James despite many battles with neighbouring Galicia.
-Steeped in history, we recommend taking time to stroll around the historic medieval fortress and the original walled town.
-When you have finished exploring Valenca you continue to your final goal of the day, Tui, just across the river.
-Crossing the bridge inspired by the work of famous Gustave Eiffel into Tui to commence the Spanish section of the way.
+Today holds the last leg of your journey in Portugal as you make your way onwards from the Coura River valley and meander through rolling countryside.
+Today's stage is a peaceful one as you wander through this sparsely populated region on ancient cobbled tracks, first to the pretty village of Fontoura with its quaint church, and on to Valenca, marking the end of your route in Portugal.
+This border town dates back to the 13th century and has been a safe crossing point for pilgrims wearing the scallop shell of Saint James, despite many battles with neighbouring Galicia.
+Steeped in history, we recommend taking time to stroll around Valenca's historic medieval fortress and the original walled town.
+When you have finished exploring, you continue to your final goal of the day, Tui, just across the river.
+Crossing the bridge inspired by the work of the famous Gustave Eiffel, you arrive in Tui, your home for the night.

 Accommodation